TediusTimmy/BC-DeciCalc/Manuel.md

 * \-  float unary negation; for collections, the operation is performed over the contents of the collection
 * \*  float multiplication; for collections, the operation is performed over the contents of the collection
 * /   float division; for collections, the operation is performed over the contents of the collection
-* ^   float exponentiation; this operator is right-associative
 * !   logical not
 * \>  greater than, only defined for strings and floats
 * \>= greater than or equal to, only defined for strings and floats